History of IOU

 IOU was launched with free diploma courses, which are now available at the General Diploma in Islamic Studies section.

-The IOU introduced the world’s first tuition-free, online Bachelor of Arts in Islamic Studies (BAIS) that is program based on a modified curriculum derived from the Islamic University of Madeenah in Saudi Arabia, Omdurman Islamic University in Sudan, and Al-Azhar University in Egypt.
+The IOU introduced an online Bachelor of Arts in Islamic Studies (BAIS) program based on a modified curriculum derived from the Islamic University of Madeenah in Saudi Arabia, Omdurman Islamic University in Sudan, and Al-Azhar University in Egypt.
 This ground-breaking initiative utilizes advanced open source online learning technology to make low-cost, university level education accessible worldwide to anyone who has access to a computer connected to the Internet.

 Hence, the IOU operates on two virtual campuses: the degree campus and the diploma campus which are both hosted on the university’s private server.